 Your sensors are constantly sending data wirelessly to the cloud.
 Most of this data will be regular performance, useful for evaluating when preventive maintenance is pertinent and making business decisions.

 Using our own Moonshot IoT, a ready-to-go industrial IoT platform, we’re able to easily integrate into your asset management systems, such as IBM’s Maximo.
 As IT and operations folks know, system integration is historically one of the biggest challenges when talking about IoT projects.

 Out of the box, our platform comes with a set of predefined dashboards and KPI templates.
 We can customize and teach your team to customize these templates to reflect your plant’s performance perfectly.

 Step Five: Condition-Based Alerts

 If flow, volume, pressure, or power levels reach critical indicators based on predetermined KPIs, alerts will be sent automatically via text message or email before small issues become emergencies.

 It Always Pays to Have a Plan B

-If your teeth have a good dentist… And your bathroom has a plunger… Then your wastewater treatment plant should be remotely monitoring its processes and enabling early alerts on events that are happening, just in time.
+If your teeth have a good dentist… And your bathroom has a plunger… Then your wastewater treatment plant should implement remote surveillance of its processes and enable early alerts on events that are happening, just in time.